plokhotnyuk/jsoniter-scala/README.md

 implicit val codec: JsonValueCodec[User] = JsonCodecMaker.make
 ```

 That's it!
-You have generated an instance of `com.github.plokhotnyuk.jsoniter_scala.core.JsonValueCodec`.
+You have generated an instance of `com.github.plokhotnyuk.jsoniter_scala.core.JsonValueCodec` for the
+whole nested data structure.
+No need to derive intemendiate codecs if you use the default or same derivation
+configuration for them.

 Now use it for parsing and serialization:
 ```scala